 Likewise, the founder of Geoengineeringwatch.org, Dane Wigington of Shasta County, California has found there are massive and ever increasing quantities of the exact heavy metals called for in numerous geo-engineering patents in all of the samples he has had tested by a state certified laboratory.
 Listen to an interview with Dane Wigington, (September 1st, 2012).

-Sillybeliefs.com asks, “Who is doing the spraying?” but insults peoples’ intelligence by employing misleading claims to ridicule chemtrail/ geo-engineering proponents, including by referring to a belief by some in shape-shifting reptilian aliens.
+Sillybeliefs.com asks, “Who is doing the spraying?” but insults peoples’ intelligence by employing misleading claims to ridicule chemtrail/ aerosol trail spraying/geo-engineering proponents, including by referring to a belief by some in shape-shifting reptilian aliens.
 If Sillybeliefs.com had been genuine about employing a scientific approach, then why did its author/authors not refer to the evidence regarding commercial aircraft spraying aerosols?
 So too evidence related to military aircraft spraying chemtrails/aerosols?
 And why did they not mention that Sir Richard Branson and Bill Gates have funded geo-engineering?
-That is relevant.
+This information is available in the mainstream media.

 Why did they not mention that numerous universities and government agencies have been conducting studies in the field of geo-engineering for years?
 Why did they not mention that Obama’s Science Advisor, John P. Holdren said in 2009 that he is open to geo-engineering being used to combat “climate change”?